-1 killed, 3 injured in Iowa Independence Day parade accident - Austin Daily Herald
+Local teacher killed in parade accident - Austin Daily Herald

 Four people were dragged under the vehicle.

-Slater Mayor John Kahler said He said he was told that bystanders picked the car up off of those who were trapped under the car.
+Slater Mayor John Kahler said he was told that bystanders picked the car up off of those who were trapped under the car.

 “This just happened to be an unfortunate accident where some elderly people seemed to be leaving the situation quickly and lost control of their vehicle,” Kahler said.